dportnoy/cisa/README.md

 ##### \*1 Lister Hill National Center for Biomedical Communications, National Library of Medicine, U.S. National Institutes of Health, Bethesda, Maryland, USA
 ###### Codename: cisa

-This is the repository for the accompanying source code of the paper.
-The complete source code is already here.
-Please check back later to download the full result tables.
+This is the repository with the accompanying full source code and full tables of results of the AMIA 2016 Annual Symposium paper.

-Feel free to contact us at any time.
+Please feel free to contact us about this project!
+E-mail Fabrício directly: *fabricio.kury at nih.gov*.
+Reading and reusing source code can become so much easier after a quick voice talk with the original authors of the code -- we will be glad to help.

 Best regards,
 Fabrício Kury